cogneon/lernos-for-you/en/lernOS-for-You-Guide-en.md

 least one try to test whether your environment is open to OKRs and how to implement it there.

-If you make the OKR learning path in a Circle, discuss your approaches to spreading OKRs in the organization and learn from each other.

 ### OKR Review (Kata)

 **Was your OKR cycle successful and what topics are for the next one?**